Before You Apply

 Two information sessions are held monthly throughout the year.
 Each session gives an overview of occupational therapy, the UIC OT program and the admissions process.
 Individual advising is available afterwards.

-The information sessions are currently held online in response to campus directives regarding COVID-19.
+The information sessions are currently held online.
 After you are registered, you will receive an email the day before the session with log-in details.